milanglacier/yarepl.nvim/README.md

 As a CLI fnatic, to communicate with chatgpt, I prefer through a REPL `aichat`.
-Additionally, I require a set of global hotkeys and an isolated REPL environment to facilitate communication with 'aichat' separately without any interference with other REPLs.
+Additionally, I require a set of global hotkeys and an isolated REPL environment to facilitate communication with `aichat` separately without any interference with other REPLs.

 Unfortunately, currently available REPL plugins do not afford me such great flexibility in managing REPL in multiple ways.
-This is why 'yarepl.nvim' was created.
+This is why `yarepl.nvim` was created.

 # Installation